mnewt00/VulcanDatabase/README.md

 # VulcanDatabase - A MySQL extension for Vulcan AntiCheat

+IF YOU NEED HELP JOIN https://austech.dev/to/support AND USE THE COMMAND `/ticket create`

 ## Why does this exist?
 ~~Because frap is taking too long to add MySQL~~ Because I wanted to use MySQL.